sara-graca/elan-pangloss/README.md

 python eaf_to_xml.py input_dir/ output_dir/ --config configs_folder/
 ```

+`--config` also accepts a folder in single-file mode: the script looks for
+`<input name>.json`, and failing that offers the config whose structure fits
+the file.

-During the interview: type `<` to go back, press Enter to accept a suggested
+During the interview: type `<` to go back, `y` to accept a suggestion, and
+Enter to skip an optional tier.
+Where several tiers can be chosen at once
+(transcriptions, translations, notes), give their numbers separated by commas.
-tier or skip an optional one.
-The final summary lists any tiers that won't
+The final summary lists any tiers that won't be exported and lets you go back
-be exported and lets you go back to map them.
+to map them.

 ## What's mapped